 The self-refresh command can be used to retain data in the DDR3 SDRAM, even if the rest of the system is powered down.
 When in the self-refresh mode, the DDR3 SDRAM retains data without external clocking.
 The DDR3 SDRAM device has a built-in timer to accommodate self-refresh operation.
-The Self-Refresh Entry (SELF) command is defined by having /CS, /RAS, /CAS and CKE held low with /WE high at the rising edge of the clock.
+The self-refresh entry (SELF) command is defined by having /CS, /RAS, /CAS and CKE held low with /WE high at the rising edge of the clock.

 Before issuing the self-refresh entry command, the DDR3 SDRAM must be idle with all bank precharge state with tRP satisfied.
-Also, on-die termination must be turned off before issuing Self-refresh entry command, by either registering ODT pin low "ODTL + 0.5tCK" prior to the self-refresh entry command or using MRS to MR1 command.
+'Idle state' is defined as all banks are closed (tRP, tDAL, etc. satisfied), no data bursts are in progress, CKE is high, and all timings from previous operations are satisfied (tMRD, tMOD, tRFC, tZQinit, tZQoper, tZQCS, etc.) Also, on-die termination must be turned off before issuing self-refresh entry command, by either registering ODT pin low "ODTL + 0.5tCK" prior to the self-refresh entry command or using MRS to MR1 command.
 Once the self-refresh entry command is registered, CKE must be held low to keep the device in self-refresh mode.
-The DLL is automatically disabled upon entering Self-refresh and is automatically enabled (including a DLL-Reset) upon exiting self-refresh.
+During normal operation (DLL on), MR1 (A0 = 0), the DLL is automatically disabled upon entering self-refresh and is automatically enabled (including a DLL-Reset) upon exiting self-refresh.

 When the DDR3 SDRAM has entered self-refresh mode all of the external control signals, except CKE and /RESET, are "don't care".
 For proper self-refresh operation, all power supply and reference pins (VDD, VDDQ, VSS, VSSQ, VREFCA and VREFDQ) must be at valid levels.
+VREFDQ supply may be turned OFF and VREFDQ may take any value between VSS and VDD during self-refresh operation, provided that VREFDQ is valid and stable prior to CKE going back high and that first write operation or first write leveling activity may not occur earlier than 512 nCK after exit from self-refresh.
 The DRAM initiates a minimum of one refresh command internally within tCKESR period once it enters self-refresh mode.

 The clock is internally disabled during self-refresh operation to save power.
 The minimum time that the DDR3 SDRAM must remain in self-refresh mode is tCKESR.
-The user may change the external clock frequency or halt the external clock tCKSRE clock cycles after self-refresh entry is registered, however, the clock must be restarted and stable tCKSRX clock cycles before the device can exit self-refresh operation.
+The user may change the external clock frequency or halt the external clock tCKSRE cycles after self-refresh entry is registered, however, the clock must be restarted and stable tCKSRX clock cycles before the device can exit self-refresh operation.
 To protect DRAM internal delay on CKE line to block the input signals, one NOP (or DESL) command is needed after self-refresh entry.

 The procedure for exiting self-refresh requires a sequence of events.
-First, the clock must be stable tCKSRX prior to CKE going back high.
-Once a Self-Refresh Exit command (SREX, combination of CKE going high and either NOP or DESL on command bus) is registered, a delay of at least tXS must be satisfied before a valid command not requiring a locked DLL can be issued to the device to allow for any internal refresh in progress.
-Before a command which requires a locked DLL can be applied, a delay of at least tXSDLL and applicable ZQCAL function requirements (TBD) must be satisfied.
+First, the clock must be stable prior to CKE going back high.
+Once a self-refresh exit command (SREX, combination of CKE going high and either NOP or DESL on command bus) is registered, a delay of at least tXS must be satisfied before a valid command not requiring a locked DLL can be issued to the device to allow for any internal refresh in progress.